peter-catalin/python-playground/README.md

 # Interactive interpreter mode

-`>>>` - waiting for command
+- `>>>` - waiting for command
-`...` - multi-line command
+- `...` - multi-line command
-`_` - stores the value of the last operation.
+- `_` - stores the value of the last operation.
 Should be read-only, do not assign to it as you will mask the value of the special variable with a local one.

 # Arithmetic operators

-The basic arithmetic operators are: +, -, *, /.
+The basic arithmetic operators are: `+, -, *, /`.
 Parentheses can be used for grouping.

-`//` - floor division, discards the fractional part.
+- `//` - floor division, discards the fractional part.
-`%` - modulo, returns the remainder of the division.
+- `%` - modulo, returns the remainder of the division.
-`**` - exponentiation, raises the left operand to the power of the right operand.
+- `**` - exponentiation, raises the left operand to the power of the right operand.

 # (WIP) Primitive data types

 1. `int` - for integer numbers
-2. `float` - for floating-point numbers. *division always returns a `float`*
+2. `float` - for floating-point numbers. _division always returns a `float`_
 3. `complex` - for complex numbers
 4. `str` - strings, can be enclosed in single or double quotes.